-Readers who spend much time at this website will come across, again and again, my optimiism, not only about myself, but my world, and especially the Baha'i community which I have been part of, in one way or another, for more than 60 years.
-Even when I describe the awfulness of existence for billions of people in this 7.2 billion world, and the tragedy of much of history, I present readers with an optimism that is sometimes like subtle background music, and sometimes like a quiet but insistent drumbeat.
-Through all this writing and all this living, with each word—perhaps as evidence of a person who is certain of his message and the basis of his optimism—I try never to shout.
-Even when I feel a sense of certitude, a measure of doubt often accompanies what I write for I am more than a little conscious that the feeling one is right is not the same as being right.
+Readers who spend much time at this website will come across, again and again, my optimiism, not only about myself, but my world, & especially the Baha'i community which I have been part of, in one way or another, for more than 60 years.
+Even when I describe the awfulness of existence for billions of people in this 7.2 billion-peopled world, and the tragedy of much of history, I present readers with an optimism that is sometimes like subtle background music, and sometimes like a quiet but insistent drumbeat.
+Through all this writing and all this living, with each word, perhaps as evidence of a person who is certain of his message and the basis of his optimism, I try never to shout.
+Even though I feel a sense of certitude, a measure of doubt often accompanies what I write for I am more than a little conscious that the feeling one is right is not the same as being right.
 Such a view that one is right and the other person is wrong contributes to much that is a problem in society, and I don't want to contribute to that problem or at least very little.

 The voice of the intellect for me, if not for all those who are thinkers and who are intellectually inclined, is a soft one.
 I consider that I have many responsibilities, but none greater than this: "to last", as the famous American writer Ernest Hemingway once said, "and get my work done."
-I want to be and I try to be, as another famous writer James Baldwin once said, an honest man and a good writer.
+I want to be, and I try to be, as another famous writer James Baldwin once said, an honest man and a good writer.
 Of course, I try to be much else and readers of my website will find out a great deal of this 'much-else.'

 MY ANNUAL EMAIL AND AUTOBIOGRAPHY

-To read more of this introductory, this access, page of my website go to:http://www.ronpriceepoch.com/welcome.html For my annual email for 2011 readers can go to the sub-section of this site entitled 'Autobiography' at: http://www.ronpriceepoch.com/auto.html That annual email has received more than 1700 hits since it went online on 3/12/'11.
-All these hits more than justify my placing it on the internet.
+To read more of this introductory, this access, page of my website go to:http://www.ronpriceepoch.com/welcome.html For my annual email for 2011 readers can go to the sub-section of this site entitled 'Autobiography' at: http://www.ronpriceepoch.com/auto.html That annual email has received more than 1700 hits since it went online nearly three years ago in late 2011.
+All these hits more than justify my placing that annual letter on the internet.
 Having that many hits is a modest figure, though, in a world where many successful sites get millions of hits.
 Realising that fame, celebrity status and wealth will always elude me, I write for many other reasons having to do with things like: the sheer pleasure of writing, the desire to communicate with others, my general health problems which limit my physical activity and socializing, and a host of other reasons, reasons I write about at many places in cyberspace, both on this my website and at dozens of sites in cyberspace.

-If I did not get as much pleasure from the act of writing and reading, I'd work in the garden and visit more places of culture with my wife, do more cooking and cleaning, and invest my enthusiasms in sport and watching TV, as well as some fancy or not-so-fancy, expensive or not-so-expensive, hobby apparatus.
-I'd also occupy myself with a variety of forms of entertainment and educating myself with my several interests in the social domain.
+If I did not get as much pleasure from the act of writing and reading, I'd work in the garden and visit more places of culture with my wife.
+I'd do more cooking and cleaning; I'd invest my enthusiasms in sport and watching TV, as well as taking-up some fancy or not-so-fancy, expensive or not-so-expensive, hobby apparatus.
+I'd also occupy myself with a variety of forms of entertainment, with having fun, with exercising & educating myself with my several interests in the social domain.
 These things have become the occupation and lifestyle of millions and billions now on the planet who have the leisure-time, the financial capacity, the health and the well-being to do so.

 I keep the summer edition of my annual email/letter for 2012-2013 available at: http://mnemotechnics.org/blogs/ronprice/summer-edition-of-ron-prices-annual-email-for-201213-3113.html That annual email for 2012-2013 updated the details about my family and my general activities that I reported in my annual email for 2011-2012.
 There is no need to repeat all the details that were found in that 2011-2012 annual communication again.
 My 2013-2014 annual email/letter has moved on to other topics and subjects, as well as updating that previous year's email.
-By June 2013, more than one year ago now, my annual email for 2011-2012 had received more than 2200 hits, making a total of some 5000 hits for my three annual emails sent in the 18 month period 3/12/11 to 3/6/'13.
+By June 2013, more than one year ago now, my annual email for 2011-2012 had received more than 2200 hits, making a total of some 5000 hits for my four annual emails sent in the 32 month period 3/12/11 to 3/8/'14.
 My annual emails have also been at sites with no counters for over a year now, and so I can not accurately quantify the number of hits which my annual posts receive.
-By June 2013 trying to quantify the number of hits my annual emails had received was, in part at least, guesswork.
+I no longer try to quantify the number of hits my annual emails have received.

 In summary, then: readers wanting information about my family and my daily life can obtain those details at my 4 annual emails for 2011-2012, 2012-2013, 2013-2014, and 2014-2015.
-This last annual email was updated on 20/7/'14 with more than four weeks into the winter season in the Antipodes one month old.
+This last annual email was updated on 20/7/'14 with more than four weeks into the winter season in the Antipodes.
 The 4th edition of my annual email for 2013-2014, which has already had more than 1000 hits, is found at this link:http://www.my-diary.org/read/d/465760 Readers need to scroll-down the left side of the access page at that link, and then go to the posts for: 2011, 2012, and 2013.
-For those who actually enjoy my writing, I wish you happy traveling through my annual emails and at the many sub-sections of this website, as well as wherever else you come across my writing at some 8000+ of cyberspace's sites.
+For those who actually enjoy my writing, I wish you happy traveling through my annual emails, and at many of the more than 100 sub-sections of this website, as well as wherever else you come across my writing at some 8000+ of cyberspace's sites.
 For those who just want to dabble and surf-about, there is plenty of stuff here for you.
 For those who have already had enough, I wish you a fond farewell.